-That's bad.
 It's a new spider, of the same type as the one that was the first prey to my home.
 The spider is a magic type, or maybe a special ability type?
-It does not have enough INT to be using magic, despite having MAG as it's biggest stat.
+It does not have enough INT to be using magic, despite MAG being the biggest stat in the neighborhood.

 The Glavras Aquaect is incapable of producing silk, a unique characteristic for a spider-type monster.

-To compensate, the Glavras Aquaect produce massive amounts of water in it's mouth, which it shoots at the opponent with amazing destructive powers.
+To compensate, the Glavras Aquaect produces massive amounts of water in its mouth, which it shoots at the opponent with amazing destructive powers.

-[Water Walker] allows you to walk on water like a ninja would do it.
+[Water Walker] allows you to walk on water, like how a ninja would do it.
 Kinda want that, even if there's no real reason for me to have it.

 [Water Synthesis] creates water by using MP.
-Kinda like a more primitive version of water magic.
-I don't know how water magic really works.
+It sounds like a more primitive version of water magic.
+I don't know how water magic works.
 It is the water it creates with this skill that it shoots out.

 And the reason for how it can shoot it lies in the [Shooting] skill.
 This is probably an improved version of [Throw], giving the user a boost when throwing things, as well as being able to send stuff flying without throwing it.